eda-ricercatore/admin-notes/skill-set/interesting-markets/bio-biochem-biotech-pharma.md

 Skills for R&D roles in bio manufacturing automation () cloud robot lab
 + skill set:
+	- Architect the overall automation software, hardware, wetware ecosystem including hardware configurations, experimental protocols, and software control and scheduling systems.
+	- Mentor other automation engineers.
+	- Design, create, and deploy software to schedule, control, and manage the automation system.
+	- Design, configure, and assemble a state-of-the-art automation system for biological engineering.
+	- Work with synthetic biologists to translate manual protocols into automated processes and validate them at high throughput.
+	- Work with hardware engineers to develop custom automation hardware to physically perform synthetic biology's experimental procedures.
+	- Work with software engineers to develop custom software tools to schedule, control, and manage the automation system.
+	- Develop metrics to measure and track the success of the automation platform.
+	- Partner with automation vendors to vet software platforms and work to integrate them into our larger pipeline though the development of new APIs and methods.
+	- Partner with automation vendors to obtain new hardware, develop new prototype hardware elements, build interfaces, and integrate hardware into the automation platform.
+	- Embrace ambiguity and drive for impact.
+	- Contribute to the company's product, direction, and culture.
+	- B.S. or higher degree in Bioengineering, Computer Science or a related field.
+PhD preferred.
+	- 5+ years direct experience in biotechnology industry.
+2+ years directly with automation.
+	- Strong coding skills in modern software development environments.
+GitHub (or similar) portfolio of work ideal.
+	- Publication or patent record related to biotechnology.
+	- Strong written and oral communication skills.
+	- Ability to physically relocate to Cambridge, Massachusetts.
+	- You are a highly skilled programmer with years of experience in industry or research.
+You want to work on software development projects with strong algorithmic and research foundations.
+You are highly skilled technical lead in laboratory automation with years of experience in industry or research.
+You are passionate about joining an early stage startup where autonomy, passion to learn, and excitement to engineer biology take precedence over process and ego.
+You ideally have some laboratory automation and biology wetlab experience.
+You are interested in learning more about how to integrate hardware, software, and wetware.
++ skill set:
+	- Design, configure, and assemble a state-of-the-art automation system for biological engineering.
+	- Work with synthetic biologists to translate manual protocols into automated processes and validate them at high throughput.
+	- Work with software engineers to develop custom software tools to schedule, control, and manage the automation system.
+	- Develop metrics to measure and track the success of the automation platform.
+	- Partner with automation vendors to obtain new hardware, develop new prototype hardware elements, build interfaces, and integrate hardware into the automation platform.
+	- Embrace ambiguity and drive for impact.
+	- Contribute to the company's product, direction, and culture.
+	- You are a highly skilled technical lead in laboratory automation with years of experience in industry or research.
+You are passionate about joining an early stage startup where autonomy, passion to learn, and excitement to engineer biology take precedence over process and ego.
+You ideally have some software programming and biology wetlab experience.
+You are interested in learning more about how to integrate hardware, software, and wetware.
++ skill set:
 	- 1 - 3 years of experience working in either a laboratory environment or regulated manufacturing industry (Pharmacuetical, Medical Device, Biotechnology, Automotive, etc.)
 	- Experience working in a Good Manufacturing Practices/Good Laboratory Practices (GMP/GLP) environment
 + skill set: